Wishing you, on behalf of the whole ménagerie ( the horses and the cats!) a very warm welcome.

 - My gift to you: the password for free access to Reconnect with Nature: A Guided Journaling Course Inspired by Horses is OMB8DF03N2

-- Please, please read the Safety Precautions around Horses page.
+- If you haven’t had a chance yet, please read the Safety Precautions around Horses page.
 The horses are gentle giants with very specific opinions, and knowing how to interact with them makes everything safer for everyone — including them.

 - There are no clothes-washing facilities on site, but if you need to freshen up your walking gear, there are washing machines available at the Carrefour in Nogaro.